H2WO4/CustomCardMultiPreview/README.md

 > `this.cardToPreview.add(new Wound());`<br>
 > `this.cardToPreview.add(new Dazed());`<br>
 <br>
-There also is an example card `Ravage.class` in this repository.
+There also is an example card `Ravage.class` in this repository.<br>

 <br>